How to Set Up Your Devices to Teach Yoga Online

 Phone as Camera

-Your laptop has a bigger screen and a mouse, so use this to mute participants, spotlight your phone while teaching, and control recordings and chats during classes.
+Your laptop has a bigger screen and a mouse, so use this when teaching over just your phone to mute participants, spotlight your phone while teaching, and control recordings and chats during classes.
 You can do all this via your phone, but it’s clumsy.
 It’s nice to have a bigger screen, keyboard, and mouse.
+If you are on the go, you can always keep it simple and teach with just your phone if you need to.

 Bluetooth Earbuds

 I use Airpods, but there are lots of great options.
 The key thing is they are charged up, hands-free, and ready to go.
-Some teachers do use old school Bluetooth headphones (with a band over the top of their head), but they are heavy and can fall off in some poses.
-If your earbuds fall out in down dog (mine too) you can buy little ear hooks on Amazon for a few dollars that will allow you to do anything including inversions without dropping them out.
+Some teachers do use old-school Bluetooth headphones (with a band over the top of their head), but they are heavy and can fall off in some poses.
+If your earbuds fall out in Down Dog (mine often do) you can buy small ear hooks on Amazon for a few dollars that will allow you to do anything including inversions without them dropping out.

 Zoom